-Till material found in the borrow pits was generally consistent and within the design specifications.
+Zone S material found in the borrow pits was generally consistent and within the design specifications.
 The material was generally classified as a low plasticity Sandy Silt, some clay with trace to some gravel.

 A glaciolacustrine unit was encountered interbedded within the till in some areas of the borrow pit.
-The glaciolacustrine material typically meets the core material specification, however due to its poor workability, this material was wasted or whenever possible intermixed with till in a ratio of 1 part glaciolacustrine and 2 parts till.
+The glaciolacustrine material typically meets the core material specification, however, due to its poor workability, this material was wasted or whenever possible intermixed with till in a ratio of one (1) part glaciolacustrine and two (2) parts till.

-The in-situ density and moisture content of the compacted till were determined by a nuclear densometer (ASTM D6938-10).
+The in-situ density and moisture content of the compacted Zone S was determined by a nuclear densometer (ASTM D6938-10).
 (Photo 17) Where field test results indicated that the specified 95% Standard Proctor Maximum Dry Density (SPMDD) was not achieved, the area was recompacted until satisfactory test results were achieved.
-Samples of till were also collected and periodically sent to AMEC's Prince George lab facility for geotechnical index testing.
+Samples of Zone S material were also collected and periodically sent to AMEC's Prince George lab facility for geotechnical index testing.